 Photogrammetry services in topographic mapping are well established but in recent years the technique has been widely applied in the fields of architecture, industry, engineering, forensic, underwater, medicine, geology, and many others for the production of precise 3D data.
 Branches of photogrammetry. there are two broad-based branches in photogrammetry.

 Types of Photogrammetry

-In Aerial Photogrammetry, the camera is mounted in an aircraft and is usually pointed vertically towards the ground.
+In Aerial Photogrammetry, the camera is mounted in an aircraft and is usually pointed vertically toward the ground.
 Multiple overlapping photos of the ground are taken as the aircraft flies along a flight path.
-The aircraft traditionally have been fixed wing manned craft but many projects now are done with drones and UAVs.
+The aircraft traditionally have been fixed-wing manned craft but many projects now are done with drones and UAVs.
 Traditionally these photos were processed in a stereo-plotter (an instrument that lets an operator see two photos at once in a stereo view) but now are often processed by automated desktop systems.

 In Terrestrial or Close-range Photogrammetry, the camera is located on the ground, and handheld, tripod, or pole mounted.
 Usually, this type of photogrammetry is non-topographic – that is, the output is not topographic products like terrain models or topographic maps, but instead drawings, 3D models, measurements, or point clouds.
 Everyday cameras are used to model and measure buildings, engineering structures, forensic and accident scenes, mines, earth-works, stock piles, archaeological artifacts, film sets, etc. In the computer vision community, this type of photogrammetry is sometimes called Image-Based Modeling.